-The salary of working professionals in Indonesia, on average, is only half compared to neighbouring countries in Southeast Asia.
-However, working in Indonesia is more promising in the long term, especially in technology sector with the rapid growth of e-commerce and start-up businesses.
+The salary of working professionals in Indonesia, on average, is only half compared to neighbouring countries in South East Asia.
+However, working in Indonesia is more promising in the long term, especially in the technology sector with the rapid growth of e-commerce and start-up businesses.

-One of the overseas Indonesian professionals who returned home through our Pulang Kampung program, Kevin Wiramihardja, Group Product Manager of Grab Indonesia, realised that the salary deduction is a definite thing when returning to Indonesia.
+One of the overseas Indonesian professionals who returned home through our Pulang Kampung program, Kevin Wiramihardja, Group Product Manager of Grab Indonesia, realised that a salary deduction unavoidable when returning to Indonesia.
 However, the cost of living also needs to be considered in that comparison.
 "We know the living costs in Indonesia and overseas are different, so comparing both is not 'apple to apple'."

 Currently, demand for more overseas Indonesians professionals is high.
-This is driven by the growth of digital industry and technology-based start up businesses.
-Due to the shortage of talents for management roles in Indonesia, there is a need to attract professionals working abroad because they are more tech-savvy and well-rounded with international experience.
+This is driven by the growth of the digital industry and technology-based start up businesses.
+Due to the shortage of talent for management roles in Indonesia,, there is a need to attract professionals working abroad because they are more tech-savvy and well-rounded with international experience.

 Kevin added that the recruitment of overseas Indonesian professionals in the technology sector is one of the key factors to be able to compete with other pilot companies.
 "With the rapid growth of start-up businesses in Indonesia, you must find competent talent in order to compete with the others"